Atsumi Tanezaki

 Atsumi Tanezaki (種﨑 敦美, Tanezaki Atsumi) is a Japanese voice actress formerly affiliated with Toritori Office.
 She is represented by Tokyo Actor's Consumer's Cooperative Society.
+She is best known for voicing Anya Forger in Spy × Family and the titular character of Frieren: Beyond Journey's End.

 Biography

 In an interview with Repotama, Tanezaki revealed she watched Sailor Moon.
 She explained that her job was impactful and she became an actress.
 She had part-time jobs after attending high school in Ōita Prefecture.
 In an interview, she stated that her favorite voice actresses are Miyuki Sawashiro and Mayumi Tanaka.
 Tanezaki attended the concert and had the opportunity from Junko Iwao.
 Upon expressing her desire about a fan event, Iwao responded stating that she would work with her.
 In 2020, Tanezaki won the Best Supporting Actress Award at the 14th Seiyu Awards.
 In 2023, she was a recipient of the Best Supporting Actor Award and Best Lead Actor Award at the 17th Seiyu Awards.

 On October 2, 2023, it was announced that Tanezaki had married voice actor Yu Miyazaki.